jackpeck2004/whisper-transcription-app/README.md

 # OpenAI Whisper Transcription UI

-This is a Speech-to-Text transcription web app, built mostly by AI, which uses OpenAI's whisper at its code.
+This is a Speech-to-Text transcription web app, built mostly by AI, which uses OpenAI's whisper at its core.

 ## Running